 This notice should be delivered to all affected parties a minimum of 14 days prior to the event.
-A copy of this notice should also be sent to the City Clerk’s office including the name of the person responsible for their delivery and the delivery date.
+A copy of this notice should also be sent to the Downtown Development office including the name of the person responsible for their delivery and the delivery date.

 6. It is the responsibility of the sponsor or organizer to notify, submit, and get permission from any other government agency that their event takes place in.